How Long Does Termite Control Last

 Longer Lifespan Does Not Mean Efficiency

-Several products on the market promise a higher life expectancy of around ten years, but this is frequently false and wrong.
+Several products on the market promise a higher life expectancy of around 10 years, but this is often false.
 For instance, bifenthrin may have a longer shelf life than termiticide but works as a repellent.
 Bifenthrin is worthless because termites can detect and steer clear of it in the soil.
 Termites will maneuver around the product in this situation and enter your house.